AJRepo/bugzilla_timereports/README.md

-  [-w]              [--wrap_long]                Wrap long lines [-i] [--invoice]                               Print an invoice using --rate [-e <YYYY-MM-DD>] [--end_date=<YYYY-MM-DD>]    End Date
+  [-w]              [--wrap_long]                Wrap long lines [-i] [--invoice]                               Print an invoice using --rate [-e <YYYY-MM-DD>] [--end_date=<YYYY-MM-DD>]    End Date [-b <YYYY-MM-DD>] [--begin_date=<YYYY-MM-DD>]  Begin Date
-          default = first day of last month
-  [-b <YYYY-MM-DD>] [--begin_date=<YYYY-MM-DD>]  Begin Date
-          default = last day of last month

-          BOTH begin_date and end_date must be defined or both unset
+    If only --begin_date is set, then --end_date defaults to today If both --begin_date and --end_date are unset, then defaults to last month
 ```

-See https://pypi.org/project/bugzillatools/ for the creation of the .bugzillarc file.
+See https://github.com/python-bugzilla/python-bugzilla for the creation of the .bugzillarc file.
 If you setup the bugzilla user to limit access to a particular product then you don't have to
 also specify --product.